rickbingpan/ChIP-seq/README.md

 5. Result Conversion to BigWig: The final BAM files are converted into BED format, and then into bedgraph format, followed by conversion to BigWig format using [bedGraphToBigWig](https://www.encodeproject.org/software/bedgraphtobigwig/) for visualization ([`IGV`](https://www.igv.org/)).
 6. Additional analysis: Statistical mapping information (`assessment.sh.o` for rmdup.bam map results , `assessment.sh.e` for error info and f.assessment.sh.* for final.bam).

-If you need to use this script to run multi samples, you can use this command:
+If you need to use this script to run multiple samples, you can use this command:

 ```bash
 cat ../sample.list |while read i;do echo "nohup sh 01_qc_map.sh rawdata_path out_path $i yes|no ref &" >> run_01_qc_map.sh; done